2020 a record breaking year for the FPPC despite the pandemic

 Jay Wierenga (916) 322-7761

-The Fair Political Practices Commission (FPPC), California’s governmental ethics and campaign disclosure agency, released its 2019 Annual Report which shows a record 343 Enforcement cases with penalties approved by the Commission, and total penalties reaching almost $800,000 dollars.
-The previous high was 2017 with 340 Commission approved cases with penalties.
-In total, the Commission successfully resolved a total of 1,465 Enforcement cases in 2019.
+The Fair Political Practices Commission (FPPC), California’s governmental ethics and campaign disclosure agency, released its 2020 Annual Report, which shows 2020 setting a record for penalties imposed.
+Despite 2020 being both a busy election year and in the midst of the COVID-19 pandemic, the Commission approved 271 settlements with a record $1,940,107 million dollars in penalties.
+This follows a record number of cases (343) in 2019 with penalties approved by the Commission.
+In total, the Commission successfully resolved a total of 1,526 Enforcement cases in 2020.

 “This report shows the tremendous work done by our Enforcement Division to hold accountable those who aren’t following the rules,” said FPPC Chair Richard C. Miadich.
 “There is a great amount of skepticism about politics these days, and this should help assure the public we work diligently to make sure there’s a level playing field for campaigns and there’s a price to pay for not following the law.”